 In practice, the probe is at an angle to the surface and interacts at the pyramid, a few microns from its edge.
 The force needed to displace the cantilever by 100 nm increases as the point where the force is exerted gets further away from the cantilever edge.
 For FluidFM nanopipettes, the place where the force is acting is the pyramid.
 In this case, the spring constant for forces at the pyramid tip can be calculated as following:

 where kp is the spring constant at the pyramid, kmeas the measured spring constant according to Sader, l the length of the cantilever (typically 200 µm) and lp the length of the cantilever until the pyramid (typically 190 µm), or the length until the opening in case of the micro pipettes (193 µm) (Sader 1995).

 As seen through beam mechanics, pressing an inclined cantilever against a surface increases the required force to bend it.
 This is the case for FluidFM systems, where the cantilever comes with an angle of 11° towards the surface.
-In this particular case, the spring constant due to this angle will follow the next equation:
+In this particular case, the spring constant due to this angle will follow the following equation:

-where ka is the spring constant due to the angle a and the pyramid height D (7 µm).
+where ka is the modified spring constant due to the angle a and the pyramid height D (7 µm).
 For colloidal probes, the colloid radius has to be added to D (Heim et al. 2004).

 Finally, the effective spring constant, which takes into account the angle to the surface and the interaction with the pyramid (instead of the very end of the probe):

 For typical FluidFM probes, the total correction factor for the spring constant is as follows:

 Examples in Arya (For OMNIUM users)